How Art Can Change the World

 We all have varying opinions about our surroundings and the environment.
 We see things based on our perceptions.
-For example, two people in the Kalahari Desert might have diverse opinions about their environment, yet they face same circumstances.
+For example, two people in the Kalahari Desert might have diverse opinions about their environment, yet they face the same circumstances.

-While one will spot the oasis and the sand-dunes, the other might spend the day lamenting about the sweltering heat.
+While one will spot the oasis and the sand dunes, the other might spend the day lamenting about the sweltering heat.
 Art has a similar impact.
 A stunning mural brings out varying experiences.
 However, there is one lesson many of us learn through art.
 That is the immense capability of human beings.
 Many times we contemplate the work behind artwork production.

 In my experience as a photographer, I know, art can change people.
 And the world.
 As mentioned, it influences how we view the world.
 We can refer to environments based on the placed artwork or imagine things the way we wish.

-For instance, you can take the image of a person jogging in your neighborhood, and imagine them strolling at Tsim Tsha Tsui in Hong Kong.
+For instance, you can take the image of a person jogging in your neighborhood and imagine them strolling at Tsim Tsha Tsui in Hong Kong.
 Meaning, art opens our minds to visualize things that seem impossible but are practical with the right attitude and mindset.

 Art Touches Peoples’ Hearts

 Art is always emotive.
 It touches our hearts and stirs emotions, which can be positive or negative.
 Think of the top artworks you have ever witnessed.
 What was the feeling?
 Or consider the images on Instagram.
 Stunning images like art distract you from your earlier intentions and hold you until you embrace their beauty.

 How art affects our intentions and rhythm is the exact way it brings about change in the world.
 It always sweeps people off their feet, leaving them to savor qualities.

 The “Why” in Art Makes Us take Action